Seville Day Trip From Cadiz By Train

 With no specific destination in mind, we walked along the Avenue de la Constitucion, people watching, exploring shops, unique buildings, and taking in some street performance art.
 Check out the guy seeming to float in mid-air (image#2).
 We still aren't sure how he did that, and everybody passing by couldn't figure it out either!

 We turned back and headed towards the Cathedral and the Royal Palace, as we knew that we had to be at the Santa Justa Train Station allowing sufficient time to return to Cadiz.
 We wound up wandering east through some interesting areas and once we reached the Calle José María Moreno Galván we realized that we had to find a taxi as the train station was still a few more miles, and we were running out of time.

 We continued to explore, with the expectation that whenever a taxi came by, that we would grab it and head over to the Santa Justa Train Station.
 We did not find a taxi until we reached the Calle José María Moreno Galván and were able to flag one down.

-Arrived promptly at the train station, and caught the return train to Cadiz where we found a nice tapas bar just outside the cruise port.
+Our taxi brought us promptly to the train station, and we caught the return train to Cadiz where we found a nice tapas bar just outside the cruise port.
 Had a couple of adult beverages to celebrate our Seville adventure.
+Our day trip was a success and we enjoyed exploring Seville at our own pace.